Craig Watkins Is Ready for His Close-Up

-Screen cred: Buzz couldn't help but wince a bit when we got the advance DVD copy of Dallas DNA, Investigation Discovery's new six-part series that adds to the growing legend that is Dallas County District Attorney Craig Watkins.
-It took Henry Wade decades in office to achieve the status of legendary, but with the global media fawning over a district attorney who actually seems to be seeking justice, and Watkins' penchant for publicity, he's become more myth than man in less than 30 months.
+I winced when asked to screen an advance copy of Dallas DNA, Investigation Discovery's new six-part series that adds to the growing legend that is Dallas County District Attorney Craig Watkins.
+It took Henry Wade decades in office to achieve legendary notoriety, but with the global media fawning over a DA who actually seems to be seeking justice rather than demanding it, and Watkins's personal penchant for pub, he's become more myth than man in less than 30 months.

-Watkins has received some criticism for the amount of press he's garnered for his work on wrongful convictions.
-So far, he's been the subject of stories by 60 Minutes, The New York Times, the Los Angeles Times and The Washington Post.
-Watkins has raised his profile and the eyebrows of more red-meat prosecutors by re-examining hundreds of petitions of prisoners seeking DNA testing—many of whom had been opposed by his predecessor, Bill Hill, just because that's what prosecutors do.
-Or used to do.
+The subject of stories by 60 Minutes, The New York Times, the Los Angeles Times, The Washington Post -- and, full disclosure, I wrote a piece for Texas Lawyer giving him Impact Lawyer of the Year in 2007 -- Watkins has raised his profile and the eyebrows of more red-meat prosecutors by re-examining hundreds of petitions of prisoners seeking DNA testing -- many of whom had been opposed by his predecessor, Bill Hill, just because that's what prosecutors do.
+Well, prosecutors other than Watkins.